metastableB/RISCV-RV32I-Assembler/README.md

 #### Step 2:

-*After activating* the environment crated in step 1, install the requirements specified in `requirements.txt`.
+*After activating* the environment created in step 1, install the requirements specified in `requirements.txt`.
 In `src/assembler`, run

     pip install -r requirements.txt